BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/dataset.rst

 Example: Many choose to set education status as 1: no college, 2: college degree, 3: post-graduate.
 Ask yourself, does 1.5 have a meaning?

-Example: Stages of a tumor is represented by numbers (1, 2, ..).
+Example: Stages of a tumor is represented by numbers (1, 2, ..) but it nominal.

 **Special features** include the ID, label, batch, etc.
 They are treated differently.